maks-io/multi-repository/README.md

 5. You are now ready to use the app(s).
    Type any search term into the input field and wait for results.

+6. If you want to change existing links or add new ones you can do so by modifying `server/src/data/links.json` accordingly.
+   Afterwards you need to `cd` into `server/` and run `yarn resample`.
+   All existing links in the database will be deleted and be replaced by those defined in the json file.

 ## Known bugs